JohnBaracuda/com.baracuda.runtime-monitoring/Documentation~/Documentation.md

 + Monitor the state of an Event.
 + Monitor the return value & out parameter of a Method.
 + Monitor static and instance member.
 + Display Collections in a readable way.
-(Not just ToString)
-+ Chose one of three available UI solution presets.
++ Chose one of three available UI solution presets from samples.
 + IMGUI support (default).
 + TextMeshPro based uGUI support.
 + UIToolkit support.